TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   make one
 If it fails, the crossref processing will fail, so have to fix.

-Then, to make the initial run, with no hand edits to abs/bbl yet: make cro-scratch
+Then, to make the initial run, with no hand edits to abs/bbl: make cro-scratch

 It will probably fail due to unprocessed TeX commands remaining in the